The Art of Using Humor

 sales put on by libraries.
 Watch for such sales and check out the humor

 sections in used book stores.
-Many of the types and definitions of humor
+Here is a short list of the types of humor found in "The Humor of Humor".

 Adviser